-Disposition refers to the process which enables government institutions to dispose of records which no longer have operational value, either by permitting their destruction (at the discretion of institutions), by requiring their transfer to Library and Archives Canada, or by agreeing to their alienation from the control of the Government of Canada.
+Disposition is the process which enables government institutions to dispose of records which no longer have operational value, either by permitting their destruction (at the discretion of institutions), by requiring their transfer to Library and Archives Canada, or by agreeing to their alienation from the control of the Government of Canada.
 These decisions are based on appraisals conducted by archivists.

 Information Management (IM)

-Updated guidance on the management of information from planning and creation through to disposition coming soon!
+- Updated guidance on the management of information from planning and creation through to disposition.